sh1boot/sh1boot.github.io/_posts/2024-06-04-texture-neighbourhood-sampling.md

 saving of a classical ring buffer.
 But the real point is that they all have mostly the same values at the same offests and so this mitigates a class of glitches in the derivatives.

-TODO: give the example code for larger kernels, and a simplified example shader exhibiting the problem.